 Do not restrict carbohydrates

 Fats do not affect blood sugars directly but too much can cause extra weight gain which can cause problems with blood sugars

 Draw imaginary lines on your plate to ensure a good balance of all food groups.

+Are artificial sweeteners safe in pregnancy?
 Health Canada has set out guidelines for the safety of artificial sweetners in pregnancy.
 The following is a list of sweetners that are considered safe in moderation in pregnancy.
 You can refer to the Health Canada website for more information about specific amounts.
 See pdf on sweeteners.